SMcCaughey/skills-challenges/3-single-functions/recipe1.md

 """
 Given a string of less than 200 words
-It returns a string indicating that it would take less than a minute
+It returns a float indicating what fraction of a minute it would take to read, e.g. 0.5 = half a minute = 30 seconds.
 """
-estimate_time("word") => "less than 1 minute"
+estimate_time("word "*100) => 0.5

 """
 Given a string of 200 words exactly
-It returns a string indicating that it would take one minute
+It returns a float of 1.0
 """
-estimate_time("word "*200) => "one minute"
+estimate_time("word "*200) => 1.0

+"""
+Given a string of 376 words
+It returns a float of 1.88
+"""
+estimate_time("word "*376) => 1.88

+"""
+Given an empty input
+It throws an error saying "You can't read what is not there."
+"""
+estimate_time("") => "You can't read what is not there."

 ```